ralafferty/ralafferty.github.io/library.md

 #### *The Catholic Encyclopedia*, 15 Volumes & Index, 1913

 > "There's lots of information on its 12,000 pages.
 When I wonder 'What was it really like?'
 I look up the key city of a place.
 If it had a Bishop, it had a history.
 There are entries as droll as tales out of Chaucer.
-The color and flavor are to be found everywhere."&nbsp;[^anderson93]
+The color and flavor are to be found everywhere." ---R.A.L.&nbsp;[^anderson93]

 &middot;&nbsp;[wikipedia](http://en.wikipedia.org/wiki/Catholic_Encyclopedia)
 &middot;&nbsp;[oce](http://oce.catholic.com)